Announcing AAM.

 What does Bonis ship under AAM today?

 Knox, the AAM primitive, is live in production.
-Eleven public agents wrap Knox for specific verification surfaces (document, registry, counter-party, pledge, monitoring, custody, collusion, surveillance, supply-chain, applicant compliance, dossier).
+Twelve public agents wrap Knox for specific verification surfaces (document, registry, counter-party, pledge, monitoring, custody, collusion, surveillance, supply-chain, applicant compliance, counter-party dossier, cryptographic signature/KEM primitive).
 The canonical Knox event taxonomy in src/lib/knox-anchor.ts covers agent lifecycle, agent memory, agent transactions, agent authority, federal-compliance reporting, automotive-AI driving decisions, MCP audit, payment-gateway runtime fingerprinting, BSR site-operations receipts, and spatial-evidence anchors.
-Layer-4 post-quantum signatures (ML-DSA-44/65/87, SLH-DSA-128s/192s/256s) shipped on 2026-04-24 (terravault-00360-gkv).
+Layer-4 post-quantum signatures (ML-DSA-44/65/87, SLH-DSA-128s/192s/256s) shipped on 2026-04-24.
 The verify endpoint and public anchor endpoint are operational at terravaulthq.com.

 Who is AAM for?